Foxlo6/Setup_Classes/README.md

 # Dependencies

+Nothing on Windows 11.
-Python, at this point in time, with the tkinter & keyboard libraries
+Python 3.13 with the tkinter & keyboard libraries at every other OS.

 # Disclaimer